Ataxia UK Online Support & Forums

 Parents with ataxia Facebook group

 Our Facebook group for parents with ataxia is a great place to access advice and support and share experiences.
-If you would be interested in joining the group, send us an email at email@example.com and we will send you an email invitation to join.
+If you would be interested in joining the group, send us a request using this link Parents of Kids with Ataxia (facebook.com)

 Volunteers Facebook group

 Want to support people with ataxia?
 Have skills you think we could use?
 We’d love to hear from you.
 Get in touch with our InControl team at email@example.com to enquire about volunteering opportunities.